 They publish their videos rarely and the video views range from about 50 to 660.

 The Netguru Dribbble profile rocks.
 65k+ followers?
 Hard to beat that.
-They feature 48 projects: apps they’ve worked on, websites and other designs and concepts.
+They feature lots of projects: apps they’ve worked on, websites and other designs and concepts.

 They are the industry’s benchmarks because they found the way to create an engaging profile, with 50+ members onboard.